janrg/MeeusSunMoon/README.md

 `npm install meeussunmoon`

-For bundling (e.g. with rollup) you can then import the ES6 module via
+For bundling (e.g., with Rollup) you can then import the ES6 module via

 ```js
 import MeeusSunMoon from 'meeussunmoon'